Online banking has made managing money easier than ever. However, it has also led most people to rely solely on digital

 Don’t be fooled by the name.
-While Silver.com could be the best place to buy silver online, they also sell a variety of gold, platinum, and copper products.
+While Silver.com could be the best place to buy silver online, they also sell various gold, platinum, and copper products.
 In addition to government mints, you can also find gold coins, gold bullion, silver coins, silver bars, and more from private domestic and foreign mints.

 The order threshold for free shipping is high at $3,000, but their tiered flat rate shipping fees are reasonable.
 Smaller orders up to $299 cost just $4.95 for shipping and insurance.
 The highest tier of orders from $1,000 to $2,999 cost just $9.95.

-Silver, gold, platinum, and copper comprise SDBullion.com’s core product line, with coins, bars, and rounds from around the world.
+Silver, gold, platinum, and copper comprise SD Bullion’s core product line, with coins, bars, and rounds from around the world.

 They also sell lead bullion in the form of ammo as well as vaults, survival food, and herbal medicine.
-SDBullion.com offers weekly specials and currently has a promotion for all orders shipped at just $7.77.
+In addition, SD Bullion offers weekly specials and currently has a promotion for all orders shipped at just $7.77.

 Texas Precious Metals offers several unique features, including the ability to sign up for limit orders.
-You can automatically place a standing order if gold or silver reaches your desired value.
+For example, you can automatically place a standing order if gold or silver reaches your desired value.

 Golden Eagle Coins

-Golden Eagle Coin is a place for investors and collectors alike.
-Take one look at their website, and you’ll see why — their inventory is absolutely huge.
+Golden Eagle Coins is a place for gold and silver investors and collectors alike.
+Take one look at their website, and you’ll see why — their inventory is enormous.

-Prices vary moment by moment because they are based on the commodities exchange, so their site is a great place to go if you are researching when to buy.
+Prices are updated in real time as their quotes come directly from the commodities exchange.
+This is a great site to use if you are researching when to buy.

 Shipping is free on orders $99 and over.
 Also, be sure to check out their bi-monthly blog for new items and savings.